Tesla surprise profit gives stock more room to run

 CITADEL'S KEN GRIFFIN REPORTS TESLA STAKE

-As for forecasts, the company like many others noted the current environment makes it difficult to predict "how quickly vehicle manufacturing and its global supply chain will return to prior levels" hence the company will "revisit its 2020 guidance in our Q2 update" as stated in company materials.
+As for forecasts, the company like many others noted the current environment makes it difficult to predict "how quickly vehicle manufacturing and its global supply chain will return to prior levels," hence the company will "revisit its 2020 guidance in our Q2 update" as stated in company materials.